Top 5 Branding Agencies in the World

 In 2021, a successful branding company is more than just a creative agency or marketing firm that employs graphic and logo designers.
-Today, a well thought out brand strategy is essential to make sure the communications are consistent across multiple channels, such as ads, digital, website, etc.
+Today, a well-thought-out brand strategy is essential to make sure the communications are consistent across multiple channels, such as ads, digital, websites, etc.

 Mobile apps and websites play a significant role in our lives, and digital brands have become as important as ever.
 Traditional graphic design firms and creative agencies simply don’t know how to create a brand identity for such clients.
 As a result, many top branding and digital marketing agencies have emerged to exclusively serve the companies building digital products and services.

 This list of top branding companies will help you find the right partner for your tech startup, SaaS, mobile app, or enterprise product.

 Branding is the process of creating a brand.
 Brands are more than just well-designed representations of a company — they are the visual embodiment of a company’s identity.
 The brand communicates with current or potential customers the story of the company and what makes it unique.
 An effective brand elicits recognition and understanding in those who see it — two key dimensions of any company’s overall success.

 Recognition is when someone sees a brand and immediately knows what the company is or does.
 For some of the world’s biggest brands, recognition is almost universal.
 This is one of the major goals of branding — to increase and spread recognition beyond the base of customers or users a company already has.
 Google, Facebook, Coca-Cola, and Nike are some of the most famous examples — each one of these brands elicits immediate recognition by nearly everyone who sees them.
 Recognition turns brands into household names.
 It allows the company’s product or service to self circulate and therefore increase sales.